 Use post-exposure prophylaxis (PEP) if you have been exposed to HIV in the past.
 If you think you have been exposed sexually, by syringe, or at work, contact your doctor or go to the emergency room.
 Taking PEP as early as possible in the first 72 hours can greatly reduce your risk of getting HIV.
 You will need to take the medicine for 28 days.

 Use a new condom every time you have sex.
-Use a new condom every time you have anal or vaginal sex.
+Using a new condom every time you have anal or vaginal sex can prevent the spread of HIV.
 Women can use female condoms.
 If you are using a lubricant, make sure it is a water-based lubricant.
 Oil-based lubricants can weaken condoms and cause them to break.
 During oral sex, use a non-lubricated, open condom or a dental patch - a medical-grade condom.

 Consider pre-exposure prophylaxis (PrEP).
 The combination of emtricitabine with tenofovir (Truvada) and emtricitabine plus tenofovir alafenamide (Descovy) may reduce the risk of sexually transmitted HIV infection in people at very high risk.
 According to the Centers for Disease Control and Prevention, PrEP can reduce the risk of HIV infection from sex by more than 90% and by more than 70% from injecting drug use.
 Descovy has not been studied in people who have vaginal sex.